Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 - **Ray and Ray Parameters** &mdash; from ray tracing
 - **Point Cloud Data** &mdash; from Montecarlo or Jacknife analyses

-We made the explicit choice to adapt standard format ensuring compa
+We made the explicit choice to use the QuakeML and StationXML for **catalogue** and **inventory** information to ensure compatibility with existing tools and software.
+Another option would be to redefine those file for

 ### Waveform Data